Trifluoroacetic acid: Reactions

-TFA is the precursor to many other fluorinated compounds such as trifluoroacetic anhydride, trifluoroperacetic acid, and 2,2,2-trifluoroethanol.
+TFA is the precursor to trifluoroacetic anhydride, trifluoroperacetic acid, and 2,2,2-trifluoroethanol.
 It is a reagent used in organic synthesis because of a combination of convenient properties: volatility, solubility in organic solvents, and its strength as an acid.
 TFA is also less oxidizing than sulfuric acid but more readily available in anhydrous form than many other acids.
 One complication to its use is that TFA forms an azeotrope with water (b. p.
 105 °C).

 TFA is used as a strong acid to remove protecting groups such as Boc used in organic chemistry and peptide synthesis.

 At a low concentration, TFA is used as an ion pairing agent in liquid chromatography (HPLC) of organic compounds, particularly peptides and small proteins.
 TFA is a versatile solvent for NMR spectroscopy (for materials stable in acid).
 It is also used as a calibrant in mass spectrometry.

 TFA is used to produce trifluoroacetate salts.

-Safety
+TFA is a high-production chemical and has wide applicationos in organic synthesis, e.g., in rearrangements, functional group deprotections, oxidations, reductions, condensations, hydroarylations, and trifluoromethylations.

+Health effects

 Trifluoroacetic acid is a strong acid.
 TFA is harmful when inhaled, causes severe skin burns and is toxic for aquatic organisms even at low concentrations.

 Skin burns are severe, heal poorly and can be necrotic.
 Vapour fumes have an LC_{50} of 10.01 mg/L, tested on rats over 4 hours.
 Inhalation symptoms include mucus irritation, coughing, shortness of breath and possible formation of oedemas in the respiratory tract.
 Exposure damages the kidneys.

+TFA is also thought to be responsible for halothane-induced hepatitis.

+In 2024, the German Federal Institute for Risk Assessment (BfR) formally requested that the European Chemicals Agency (ECHA) reclassify TFA as "presumed" toxic to human reproduction, based on studies showing damage to animal fetuses.
+In June 2026, ECHA's Risk Assessment Committee (RAC) concluded that TFA fulfils the criteria for toxic to the reproduction class 1B, persistent, mobile and toxic (PMT) as well as very persistent and very mobile (vPvM).

+In July 2026, the European Food Safety Authority (EFSA) reduced the acceptable daily intake for TFA by 72%, from 0.05 mg/kg body weight/day down to 0.014.
+It also set the acute reference dose (ARfD) to 0.07 mg/kg body weight.
+These reductions were based on an assessment of new evidence, including changes in levels of the hormone thyroxine.

+In spring 2026, the European Parliament and the Council of the European Union defined a relative potency factor (RPF) of 0.002 perfluorooctanoic acid (PFOA) equivalents for TFA, while a threshold of 0.0044 µg/L PFOA equivalents for the sum of 25 PFAS (now including TFA) in inland surface water was set.